Austio/learning/Ruby/working-with-ruby-threads.md

  - Process: Program in memory, has register,counter,stack, heap and code
  - Thread: Unit of execution in a process
  - Critical Section: The code in execution path that is shared
+ - Mutex: Synchronizing access to an exclusive shared resource
+ - ConditionVariable: Signal 1 (or many) threads that some event has happened.
+Like an event bus for threads.

 #### Thread Api (see chapter 1-3 for examples)
  - Thread.main
  - Thread.current